 Children in residential care are particularly vulnerable to abuse and neglect as a result of isolation from their whānau, families and carers, and the involvement of adult staff in their intimate personal care and education.
 We investigated a range of issues, including why children were placed in these residences, what abuse happened and why it happened, and the impacts of abuse on victims and survivors, their families, whānau, hapū, iwi and communities.
 The investigation also considered what the State did to respond to and prevent abuse, and what can be done better in the future to safeguard children in care.

 The scope of the investigation into abuse of children in State residential care can be read here.
-The investigation is gathering evidence and will hold roundtable discussions, wananga, hui and fono.
-It will conduct case studies which will focus on particular institutions, themes and issues.

 Photo credit: Kararaina Beckett